TOI-2119: A transiting brown dwarf orbiting an active M-dwarf from NASA's TESS mission: Discussion

 \subsubsection{M-dwarfs as host stars}

 Approximately 27\% (9 of 33) of all known transiting BDs orbit an M-dwarf, with some systems involving an additional stellar companion \citep[e.g.][]{johnson11_bd, irwin10, jackman2019}.
 Though we remain in the small-number regime for the transiting BD population, this fraction of M-dwarf hosts to BDs is striking, especially when contrasted with the much smaller fraction ($\sim1-3\%$) of known transiting gas giant planets ($1\mj \leq M_b \leq 13\mj$) around M-dwarfs \citep[][and references therein]{hatzes15, mercer2020}.
 This discrepancy is likely a result of the different formation mechanisms at play between giant planets and BDs.
 It is expected that the majority of known transiting BDs formed via disc fragmentation or other similar star formation mechanisms given that disc fragmentation for the formation of a substellar companion is viable down to $4-10\mj$ \citep{schlaufman2018, tokovinin2020}.
-However, some BDs well above this mass range show evidence of formation via core accretion \citep[e.g. CWW 89Ab at $M_b=39\mj$ from][]{cww89a}, so the picture is not as clear when only considering the mass of the companion.
-This is why we must also consider the mass ratio $q = M_b/M_\star$ of the system.
+However, some BDs well above this mass range show evidence of formation via core accretion, like CWW 89Ab at $M_b=39\mj$ showing evidence via a superstellar C/O ratio near unity \citep{cww89a}, so the picture is not as clear when only considering the mass of the companion.
+This is why we must also consider other properties like the mass ratio $q = M_b/M_\star$ of the system.

 It is not immediately obvious what range of mass ratios that is important to consider, but given that a quarter of the transiting BD population occupies a system with $q \geq 0.1$, we may start there.
-For reference, CWW 89Ab serves as an example of a BD forming via core accretion and it has a mass ratio of $q=0.03$ with its host star.
+For reference, CWW 89Ab serves as an example of a BD that formed via core accretion and it has a mass ratio of $q=0.03$ with its host star.
 So, the remaining work to be done is to, where possible, follow the methods in \cite{cww89a} by examining the reflected light or thermal emission from BDs in systems with $q \geq 0.1$ (usually only M-dwarfs or late K-dwarfs) in order to determine what link, if any, exists between the formation mechanisms and mass ratio in transiting BD systems.
-This evidence will exist not only in the properties of the BD itself, but also in the orbital characteristics of the system.